technocrat13/Connect4Bot/README.md

 python gameAIButBetter.py
 ```

-⋅⋅⋅The gameboard is  2D list and is represented in this form, positions to drop a `COIN` are from 1 to 7
+   The gameboard is  2D list and is represented in this form, positions to drop a `COIN` are from 1 to 7

 * To train the model:
 ```bash